Suicide in mental health service users

 Number of patient suicides by UK country

-Data for all UK countries in 2020 (except Northern Ireland) is based on projected estimates.
+Data for all UK countries in 2021 (except Northern Ireland) is based on projected estimates.
 See ‘About this data’ for more information.

 Rate of patient suicides by gender

 The rate of suicide in mental health service users is over twice as high in men compared with women.
-However, the male rate of suicide in 2020 has seen a greater percentage drop from the 2006 figure (55%) when compared with that of females (46%).
+However, the male rate of suicide in 2021 has seen a greater percentage drop from the 2006 figure (59%) when compared with that of females (54%).

 Decreases in the rate of patient suicide may reflect increasing use of mental health services as opposed to improved quality of care.
 Between 2015 and 2016, the rate decreased from 69 to 51 per 100,000 service users.
 The number of suicides by people in contact with mental health services in the previous 12 months remained similar, however the number of mental health service users increased from 1,828,428 in 2015 to 2,434,913 in 2016.
-In fact, the number of mental health service users has shown a steady increase in the last five years, while the rate of patient suicide has not wavered.
+In fact, the number of mental health service users has shown a steady increase in the last five years, while the rate of patient suicide has not wavered much.

-Data for 2020 is projected because the figures are incomplete; please see ‘About this data’ for more information.
+Data for 2021 is projected because the figures are incomplete; please see ‘About this data’ for more information.

 About this data

 The National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH) suicide rates differ from Office for National Statistics (ONS) rates because they base their figures on date of death rather than the date when the death was registered.
 In addition, the figures include people aged 10–14 and are not age-standardised, i.e. they are not adjusted to reflect differences in the age of the population.
+Currently, patient data is unavailable for Northern Ireland for 2020 and 2021 as the NCISH has not received the patient questionnaire data for those years yet, but these findings will be presented in future reports.

 Data completion is lower in the most recent year reported, reflecting the time required to receive and process the data.
-For 2020, the total number of patient cases was projected based on the number of unreturned NCISH questionnaires and the accuracy of the previous year’s estimates.
-For more information, please see the NCISH Annual Report 2023.
+For 2021, the total number of patient cases was projected based on the number of unreturned NCISH questionnaires and the accuracy of the previous year’s estimates.
+For more information, please see the NCISH Annual Report 2024.

 Comments